opencast/apache-httpd-stream-security-plugin/README.md

 ## Configure

+In order to use stream security load the module in the httpd config with

+    LoadModule stream_security_module modules/mod_stream_security.so

 The Stream Security component is implemented as an [Apache Handler](https://httpd.apache.org/docs/2.2/handler.html).
 To activate the component, the handler must be added to the HTTPd configuration:

 ```xml